dcgibbons/dcgibbons.github.io/_posts/2012-09-22-project-dependencies-and-include-files-in-xcode.md

 ## How it Works

-When you perform a build in Xcode, output files are located in&nbsp;`~/Library/Developer/Xcode/DerivedData/` by default.
+When you perform a build in Xcode, output files are located in `~/Library/Developer/Xcode/DerivedData/` by default.
 Within that directory is a directory for each of your projects with a randomized suffix, and inside of each project's directory are all the build artifacts created by Xcode.